temple-geography/census-gis/docs/exercises/map-making_with_tmap4.md

 * **Diverging** palettes are also used for quantitative data.
 These are essentially two light-to-dark color schemes in different hues (for example, purple and green) attached to each other, with lighter colors representing "neutral" values, such as "no change" in gain/loss data, or the mean or median in another data set.
 Darker colors in the two hues represent extremes above or below this neutral value.
 * **Qualitative** palettes are used for categorical data, that is where the data represent a classification rather than an ordering.
 Examples include religious affiliation, race, or land use (residential/commercial/industrial).

 Many geographers use the color palettes created by Penn State cartographer Cynthia (Cindy) Brewer, which can be explored at the [ColorBrewer](https://colorbrewer2.org) website.
 These color palettes have been incorporated into many GIS and data science softwares, including **tmap**.
 In **tmap** they can be invoked with the names scheme `"brewer.palette_name"`, where the palette name should be in lowercase.
 So, for example, ColorBrewer has a palette named "Purples".
-In the map we created above, we invoked this palette with `values = "brewer.purples"`{.r}.
+In the map we created above, we invoked this palette with `values = "brewer.purples"`.

 **tmap** has many more color palettes built in.
 You can explore these interactively by running the following code in RStudio.